joseeden/All-Things-DevOps/pages/030-Security/015-Security-Awareness-Training.md

 - **Training:** Increasing proficiency in recognizing phishing attempts, practicing correct responses, including simulated phishing emails to test identification skills.
 - **Awareness:** Raising overall awareness of phishing threats, alerting users to new tactics and approaches in phishing, vishing, SMS phishing (smishing).

-## Exercises
+## Incident Response Exercises

+To learn more about Incident Response, please see [Incident Response Plan.](./006-Incident-Responses.md)

 ### Walk-Through Exercise

 - Reviews each step of an incident to ensure team members know what to do.
 - Confirms clarity on actions and procedures.

 ### Tabletop Exercise

-- Involves presenting a scenario, prompting team members to discuss and plan their responses.
+- Presenting a scenario, prompting team members to discuss and plan their responses.
 - Focuses on response strategies and relevant tasks.
-- Has the **least impact on system operations** because it does not involve actual disruption or use of resources.
+- **Least impact on system operations** - does not involve actual disruption or cost-effective.

+### Penetration Testing Exercise

+- Actually getting people on the network.
+- Simulate network intrusion based on threat scenarios.
+- There's a **specific goal in mind.**
+- Agree on methodology and rules of engagement before performing pentests.

 ### Simulation Exercise

 - Recreates an actual incident to thoroughly test response capabilities.
 - Provides a realistic scenario to assess practical incident handling.
+- Sample scenarios:
+    - Phishing or ransomware
+    - Multi-stage attacks
+    - data breaches

 ### Checklists in Incident Response